This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 View of Skala beach from eye level.
 There are several colourful umbrellas near the sea on Skala beach.

-in Kefalonia, you can have your very own spot under the sun even in the peak season
+In Kefalonia, you can have your very own spot under the sun, even in the peak season

 How Many Days in Kefalonia

-Unlike the Cyclades Islands, which are all compact and fairly easy to explore in a handful of days, there are also several big islands in Greece.
-One of them is Kefalonia.
-So, if you have experience with the smaller Greek Islands you visited before, expect the exact opposite in Kefalonia.
+If you have experience with the smaller Greek Islands you visited before, expect the exact opposite in Kefalonia.

 Panoramic view of a coastal road in Eastern Kefalonia.
 Taken from a drone.